 If you want to know how mainstream factual programmes are developed, commissioned and produced today, then this is the course for you.

 Successful applicants will be invited to apply for the Discovery Networks International scholarship.

 What you will study

 The course is made up of a number of modules and workshops, participants learn by ‘doing’ as well as understanding theory and developing a variety of practical and creative skills.
-Each of the modules will focus on the UK in the first instance and then compare and contrast approaches with the US market.

 How to apply